logto-io/wordpress/README.md

 ## Get started

+The plugin is available in the [WordPress Plugin Directory](https://wordpress.org/plugins/logto/).

 A step-by-step guide to help you get started with this plugin can be found in our [docs](https://docs.logto.io/quick-starts/wordpress-plugin).

 ### Minimum configuration